appsignal/appsignal-elixir/.changesets/always-return-the-span-from-span-set_attribute-3.md

 type: "fix"
 ---

-Always return the Span from Span.set_attribute/3
+Always return the Span from Span.set_attribute/3, making it easier to chain this function call.